portworx/px-docs/scheduler/kubernetes/upgrade.md

 This guide describes the procedure how to upgrade Portworx in Kubernetes environment as OCI container, which is the default and recommended method of running Portworx in Kubernetes.

-We assume you have deployed Portworx as [Kubernetes Daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) using instructions provided at our [install page](/scheduler/kubernetes/install.html).

 >**IMPORTANT:**<br/>We do not recommend upgrading Portworx using [Kubernetes instructions](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/) (e.g. via `kubectl set image ds/portworx portworx=portworx/XXXX:### -n kube-system`).<br/>
->Instead, whenever possible, we recommend using the [install.portworx.com](http://install.portworx.com) site to generate latest recommended YAML-spec, and re-apply the spec to upgrade Portworx.

->**NOTE**: This procedure will also automatically migrate all legacy PX-Container deployments into the OCI containers.
-If you are looking for legacy instructions how to upgrade PX-Container deployments, you can find them [here](/scheduler/kubernetes/upgrade-legacy.html).
+>Instead, please follow the instructions below for best practice how to upgrade Portworx in Kubernetes environment.

-## Upgrading PX-OCI
+## Upgrading Portworx

-The PX-OCI Daemonset is using `RollingUpdate` update strategy, which greatly simplifies the upgrade process.
+The Portworx Daemonset is using `RollingUpdate` update strategy, which greatly simplifies the upgrade process.

 ### Step 1) Apply updated YAML-spec

-The upgrade the PX-OCI, we will just have to re-apply the YAML spec-file generated from the [install.portworx.com](http://install.portworx.com) site.
-The same applies if we want to migrate from the deprecated PX-Container to the recommended PX-OCI daemonset.
+The upgrade Portworx, we will just have to re-apply the YAML spec-file generated from the [install.portworx.com](http://install.portworx.com) site, which is very similar to how we [installed Portworx](/scheduler/kubernetes/install.html#install).

 **OPTION a)**:<br/>